mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 3.2.0 - unreleased =
+* Added support for the French punctuation style (thin non-breakable space before ;:?!).
+* Added proper hyphenation of hyphenated compound words (e.g. editor-in-chief).
+* Added partial support for styling hanging punctuation.
+* Added adjustable limit for the number of cached text fragments.
+* Started adding filters for programmatic adjustments to the typographic enhancements.

 = 3.1.3 - January 13, 2016 =
 * Pre­vent in­cor­rect re­place­ment of straight quotes with primes (e.g. `"number 6"` is not re­placed with `“num­ber 6″` but with `“num­ber 6”`).
 * Fixed a bug that pre­vented header tags (`<h1>` … `<h6>`) that were set as “tags to ig­nore” from ac­tu­ally be­ing left alone by the plu­gin.